DutchAzureMeetup/StarWarsCosmos/Facilitator/README.md

 ## Prerequisites

-To run the Cosmos DB lab facilitators should first create an Azure Cosmos DB instance configured for the Table API.
+To run the Cosmos DB lab, facilitators should first create an Azure Cosmos DB instance configured for the Table API.
 The table will store a lookup table of planets used in the second mission as well as mission achievements.

 ## Import Planets lookup table